 Mar 22, 2018

 Welcome to our CaringBridge website...
-We continue to be amazed at the Love and Support that pour to us from all of our Mother's Family and Friends, We will continue to update this site as plans for Mom's Celebration of Life as the are progress.
-Thank you
+We continue to be amazed at the Love and Support that pour to us from all of our Mother's Family and Friends.
+We will continue to update this site as plans progress for our Mom's Celebration of Life.
+Thank you!

 Annell was born in Bristow, OK, to loving parents Eva A. and Kenneth D. Palmer.
 She was the first born child, then followed three brothers, Wally, Bill and Pat.
 The family moved to Kansas when Annell was young because of her father's work for the Prairie Pipeline Co..
 When she was 14, the family moved to Boulder, CO, where she finished high school, then attended and graduated from the Univ. of Colorado with her bachelor's degree in Music Performance.
 As all who knew and loved her were aware, she was blessed with the God-given gift of a beautiful singing voice.
 She spent her summers while in college performing in the chorus of summer Metropolitan Opera's performances held in Central City, CO, where her love of music blossomed.